 Everyone starts somewhere.
-For me these 9 businesses & organizations were what inspired me to move into a more conscious lifestyle and ultimately start my degree in International Development years ago, which inspired this blog and hopefully one day inspires my own brand/organization!
+For me, these 9 businesses & organizations were Ethical Brands I First Loved and what inspired me to move into a more conscious lifestyle and ultimately start my degree in International Development years ago, which inspired this blog and hopefully one day inspires my own brand/organization!

 Justice Rising was really the start of it all for me.
 I first fell in love with the smiling faces of those little babes, along with their clean style and minimal aesthetic on their socials and website.
 Their work in Africa and now spreading through to Syia and Iraq in all different areas of war torn cities has inspired and moved me for several years.
 I’m excited that we’ve been fortunate enough to develop a relationship with Cassandra and Edison and if you haven’t yet make sure to check out their work and dare to be inspired as well!
 I also have a spotlight post where you can read more about them HERE.